Web Application Firewall (WAF)

 ID Rule ID

-REV Version defined by the operator of the rule set
+REV Version defined by the rule set operator

 Severity The severity of the rule violation